hzoo/babel-plugin-dedupe-string-literals/README.md

 # babel-plugin-dedupe-string-literals

-Dedupe long strings in arrays as new variable declarations at the top level.
+Dedupe strings as new variable declarations at the Program/top level.

 Ref: https://twitter.com/mathias/status/734168515310194688